rsergio07/watsonx-ai-demo-lab/demo-instructions/exercises.md

 ---

 ### **Step 3: Create a GitHub Issue**
+**Objective**: Suggest enhancements or propose new tasks using GitHub Issues.

 1. Go to the **Issues** tab in the base repository.
 2. Click the **New Issue** button.
-3. Create an issue to suggest further enhancements.
+3. Create an issue to propose an enhancement.
 For example:
    - **Title**: Add a Node.js deployment YAML.
    - **Description**:
      - "Propose adding a new YAML file for deploying a simple Node.js application.
 This can include readiness and liveness probes and resource limits similar to the NGINX example."